matheushent/word-count/README.md

 ## Infrastructure as Code Instructions

-The deploy of the infra is in two phases, first we deploy the Kubernetes cluster in the AWS EKS, along with all the needed AWS services (vpc, security groups), then we deploy the service inside the k8s cluster (using the Docker image build from the `service` folder's Dockerfile).
+The deploy of the infra is in two phases, first we deploy the Kubernetes cluster in the AWS EKS, along with all the needed AWS services (vpc, security groups), then we deploy the service inside the EKS cluster (using the Docker image build from the word-count service folder's Dockerfile).

 In the `deploy-cluster` folder is the workspace for the EKS cluster:
 - `vpc.tf` provisions a VPC, subnets and availability zones using the AWS VPC Module.